browserengineering/book/book/scheduling-and-threading.md

 The `Browser` will also schedule tasks on the main thread.
 But now it's not safe for any methods on `Tab` to be directly called by `Browser`, because `Tab` runs on a different thread.
-All request must be queued as tasks on the `MainThreadRunner`.
+All requests must be queued as tasks on the `MainThreadRunner`.
 To make this easier, let's wrap `Tab` in a new `TabWrapper` class that only exposes what's needed. `TabWrapper` will run on the browser thread.